Table of Contents

 Important

-Reminder: When collecting data for each timeframe, ensure the walking path and camera angles are as consistent as possible.
-This helps the cloud more efficiently calculate spatial relationships between sub-regions and improves map alignment accuracy.
+Reminder: Maintain identical walking paths and shooting angles during each collection period.
+This helps the cloud efficiently compute spatial relationships between sub-regions and improves map alignment accuracy.

 Tip